nemo0622/pokeemerald-expansion/README.md

 ### Known Bugs:
 - Mugshots occasionally cut a little portion out of the textbox
+- Mugshots removed from some Mt.
+Chimney trainers
+    - No idea why they break here, needs a lot more testing

 ### Future Plans:
 - Expanded implementation of NPC Mugshot system